-Negba’s Levy-Willard Teen Club is a continuing framework for youth ages 12-18 who graduated from Negba’s After-School Homes.
+Negba’s Teen Club is a continuing framework for youngsters ages 12-18 who previously were in Negba’s Homes of Hope.
 Few programs cater towards underprivileged teens.

-Launched in 2012, Negba’s Teen Club addresses this critical gap in programming, accompanying teens during the critical stage of adolescence when they undergo social, emotional, educational and physiological changes.
-Education and welfare officials point to the failure to cope with these changes as a leading cause for teens to decline socially, drop out of school, and become entangled with the dangers of the streets.
+Launched in the school year 2012-2013, Negba’s Teen Club addresses this critical gap in programming, accompanying teens during the critical stage of adolescence when they undergo so many inner and outer changes.
+Education and welfare specialists point to the failure to cope with these changes as a leading cause for teens to decline socially, drop out of school, and become entangled with the dangers of the streets.

-The Levy-Willard Teen Club operates daily after school and during the July Summer break.
-Middle school children ages 12-15 enjoy four days of structured activity, while the older teens ages 16-18 attend three days a week.
+The Teen Club operates daily after school and during the July Summer break.
+Middle school children ages 12-15 enjoy four days a week of structured activity, while the older teens ages 16-18 attend three days a week.
 There are currently in fact two Teen Clubs, one for each age group, both housed in the Caty and Mona Dreyfuss Center.

-- Customized academic enrichment through Negba’s Learning Center
+- Customized school tutoring through Negba’s Learning Center

-- Group activities aimed at improving emotional expression, building trust in people, and developing social skills
+- Group activities aimed at improving emotional expression, building trust and self-esteem, and developing social skills

 - Leisure activities: sports, arts and crafts, culture, etc.